(CVS, Chorionic Villus Biopsy)

 Limb defects in infants, especially in CVS procedures done before 9 weeks (rare)

-People who are allergic to or sensitive to medications or latex should notify their doctor.
+People who are allergic to or sensitive to medicines or latex should notify their healthcare provider.

 Women with twins or other multiples will need sampling from each placenta in order to study each baby.